Robert O. Pihl

 Robert O. Pihl (born February 2, 1939) is an American psychology researcher, professor and clinician.
 Since 1966, he has worked at McGill University in Montreal, Canada.
 He is also a fellow of the American Psychological Association and Canadian Psychological Association, as well as a member of many other academic organizations.

 Pihl has made major contributions to the fields of clinical and health psychology in his more than 250 publications on various topics such as alcohol aggression, substance abuse, and pharmacology.
 In 2009, he received the Canadian Psychological Association's Gold Medal Award for Distinguished Lifetime Contributions to Canadian Psychology.

 Education

-Pihl earned his master's degree and his PhD at Arizona State University in Tempe, Arizona.
+Pihl received a BA from Lawrence University (Appleton, Wisconsin) and an MA degree from Arizona State University (Tempe, Arizona).
 At the time, he worked in a neurological hospital and became interested in impulse control.
-He received his PhD in 1966 under the supervision of Joel Greenspoon, a clinical psychologist and leading researcher in behavioral analysis.
+In 1966, he received his PhD in Psychology from Arizona State, under the supervision of Joel Greenspoon, a clinical psychologist and leading researcher in behavioral analysis.
 Pihl completed his clinical internship from 1964 to 1966 at the Barrow Neurological Institute in Phoenix, Arizona.